clnsmith/opensim-jam/README.md

 This collection of OpenSim force component plugins, models, and executables (tools) are designed to enable simulations that include 6 degree of freedom joint mechanics with explicit representations of articular contact and ligament structures.
 It is currently a standalone package that requires OpenSim 4.0 to be installed.
 As development of pieces are finished I intend to integrate them into the OpenSim source code (opensim-core).

 Much of the included models and codes were initially developed in the [UW Neuromuscular Biomechanics Lab at the University of Wisconsin-Madison](https://uwnmbl.engr.wisc.edu).
 Contributers to this work include Darryl Thelen, Rachel Lenhart, Jarred Kaiser, Michael Vignos, Kwang won Choi, Scott Brandon, and Josh Roth.
-Translation and extension of the orginal SIMM and UWPipeline into OpenSim was performed during my time as a PhD at UW-Madison (NIH EB015410) and Stanford ([NCSRR Visiting Scholar](https://opensim.stanford.edu/support/scholars.html)), and as a post-doc at ETH Zürich ([Whitaker International Program](https://www.whitaker.org/), [OpenSim Pilot Project](https://opensim.stanford.edu/support/pilot.html)).
+Translation and extension of the orginal SIMM and UWPipeline into OpenSim was performed during my time as a PhD at UW-Madison (NIH EB015410) and Stanford ([NCSRR Visiting Scholar](https://opensim.stanford.edu/support/scholars.html)), and as a post-doc at the [Laboratory for Movement Biomechanics](https://www.movement.ethz.ch/) at ETH Zürich ([Whitaker International Program](https://www.whitaker.org/), [OpenSim Pilot Project](https://opensim.stanford.edu/support/pilot.html)).

 ## Software:
 ### Dependencies